Tummy Tuck (Abdominoplasty)

 Klinger M, Klinger F, Giannasi S, Bandi V, Vinci V, Catania B, Lisa A, Veronesi A, Battistini A, Giaccone M, Caviggioli F, Maione L. Aesthetic and Functional Abdominoplasty: Anatomical and Clinical Classification based on a 12-year Retrospective Study.
 Plastic and Reconstructive Surgery—Global Open.
 2021 Dec 20;9(12):e3936. doi: 10.1097/GOX.0000000000003936.

 Board certified cosmetic surgeon Dr. Rhys R. Branman has over 30 years of excellence in cosmetic surgery.
-Dr. Branman’s bedside manner, attention to detail, extensive training, and significant experience in abdominoplasty procedures has helped him deliver the best results to hundreds of Little Rock tummy tuck patients.
+Dr. Branman’s bedside manner, attention to detail, extensive training, and significant experience in abdominoplasty procedures have helped him deliver the best results to hundreds of Little Rock tummy tuck patients.
 If you would like to learn more about your options for flattening and contouring your stomach or restoring your pre-pregnancy figure, Dr. Branman and the entire Cosmetic Surgery Center team are here to help.
 Contact us to schedule a consultation with Dr. Branman at our Little Rock Cosmetic Surgery office by calling 501.227.0707 or contacting us online.